IoT-Dude/iot-dude.github.io/_posts/2023-03-31-Social-Exclusion-in-Sweden-contribution-provision-number-of-full-year-equivalents.md

-This post canalso be read as ipynb: [Social Exclusion in Sweden Contribution provision number of full year equivalents ipynb](https://github.com/IoT-Dude/blogg_mtrl/blob/main/Social-Exclusion-in-Sweden-Contribution-provision-number-of-full-year-equivalents.ipynb)
+This post can also be read as ipynb: [Social Exclusion in Sweden Contribution provision number of full year equivalents ipynb](https://github.com/IoT-Dude/blogg_mtrl/blob/main/Social-Exclusion-in-Sweden-Contribution-provision-number-of-full-year-equivalents.ipynb)

 v1.3